Being situated on the Norfolk/Suffolk border - Somerleyton Meadows is ideally situated for all the 'twitchers' out there.

 Plus some of our most sought after birds such as Bittern, Crane, Bean Goose, Bearded Tits, Hawfinch & Barn Owl.

 During Spring, a vast array of migrants.
-Plus sought after birds such as Avocets, Montagu's Harrier, Bittern, Golden Oriole, Turtle Dove, Bearded Tit, Firecrest & many of our breeding warblers.
+Plus rare birds such as Avocets, Montagu's Harrier, Bittern, Golden Oriole, Turtle Dove, Bearded Tit, Firecrest & many of our breeding warblers.
 Evening trips to see Nightjars plus Tawny, Little & Barn Owls.

 While Autumn is best for witnessing the wonders of migration, come and see a 100,000 shorebirds at one of our on hi-tide roosts.
 A great time for seeing rare birds & seabirds.